Home | About Us | Our Team | Download Forms | Events | Site Map | Contact Us

 A QROPS can pay a pension in full as a single lump sum

-A QROPS can pay a pension in full as a single lump sum QROPS legislation is entirely clear on this subject.
+The current legislation is entirely clear on this subject.
 At least 70% of the value of the transfer must be used to provide a pension for life.
-If this rule is breached, the QROPS trustees will jeopardise their approved status and the scheme member will be subject to a tax charge of 55% of the value of the withdrawal.
+If this rule is breached, the QROPS trustees will jeopardise their approved status and the scheme member will be subject to a tax charge of 55% of the value of the withdrawal

 A QROPS can advance a loan to a member